-When this feature is configured for a subscriber, the sip:provider CE authenticates all calls that arrive from the specified IP address without challenging them.
+When this feature is configured, the sip:provider CE will authenticate all calls of this user that arrive from the specified IP without sending a challenge.

-If the same IP address and the FROM field are mistakenly specified as trusted for different subscribers, the sip:provider CE will not know which subscriber to charge for the call and will randomly select one.
+If the same IP address is mistakenly specified as trusted for different subscribers, the sip:provider CE will not know which subscriber should be responsible for the call and will randomly select one.